-The principal investigator will ensure that all personnel associated with a study are certified for completion of human studies education from Loma Linda University.
+The principal investigator will ensure that all personnel associated with a study are certified for completion of human subjects research education from Loma Linda University Health.
 In the event that the certification lapses, the principal investigator will ensure that uncertified personnel do not participate in the study until certification is renewed.

 Designated Institutional Official

 The LLUH Vice President for Research Affairs is the individual designated to oversee the human subject protection program, including the following: